Seattle isn’t known for its murals, but maybe it should be. In this post, I’m sharing my best tips for mural hunting in downtown Seattle.

 3. If you blink you’ll miss it, but in between these two gigantic murals, you’ll find a third “mural” – perhaps the most evocative of the three for me personally.
 These small squares are painted on the backside of a small, low-income apartment building called the Rivoli.

-Here’s the story: Seattle fines building owners if graffiti is not removed within a certain number of days.
-Building owners are required to immediately scrub or paint over graffiti, but the Rivoli management took a tongue-in-cheek response to this policy and created what has become an interactive, ever-changing mural as squares of paint layer over graffiti, are then covered once again by graffiti, which are once again covered by colored squares of paint.
+Here’s the story: According to the graffiti nuisance ordinance, Seattle fines building owners if they do not remove graffiti quickly.
+Building owners are required to scrub or paint over graffiti immediately, but the Rivoli management took a tongue-in-cheek response to this policy and created what has become an interactive, ever-changing mural.
+Squares of paint layer over graffiti, which are then covered once again by graffiti, which are once again covered by colored squares of paint.
 In my 4 years of living in downtown Seattle, this mini mural has undergone countless transformations.